khansahab117/DomainNameGeneratorAI/README.md

 # Domain Name Finder

-This project is a Python script that uses OpenAI's GPT-3.5-turbo model to generate and check the availability of domain names based on user input.
+This project is a Python script that uses OpenAI's GPT-3.5-turbo model to generate domain names based on user input and check their availability for .com

 ## Setup